Ear pick

 Ear picks, also called ear scoops, or ear spoons, or earpicks, are a type of curette used to clean the ear canal of earwax (cerumen).
 They are preferred and are commonly used in East Asia, South Asia and Southeast Asia because Asians tend to develop dry ear wax.

 In Asia, these are traditionally made from bamboo or precious metals such as silver or gold, but more commonly now, from stainless steel or plastic.
 European ear scoops produced up to the early 19th century were made from either bronze or precious metals such as silver.

 Use of ear picks to remove wax is discouraged by some health professionals for fear of damaging the ear and causing infections.
-It has also been attributed to impacting ear wax into the ear canal, making it more difficult to remove.

 Types

 Other than the wide variety of materials used to make them, ear picks vary widely in their tips and embellishments.
 Disposable plastic ear picks with a cotton swab at one end are increasingly popular.